 The website mark may be used when referencing the website in print reports, advertisements or social media graphics when not used in conjunction with the Primary Logo.
-This mark may be displayed in the same solids as shown above or in full color as displayed here.
+This mark may be displayed in the same solids as shown above or in full colour as displayed here.

 The logo should not be used over patterns.
 The contrast is generally not sufficient and can obscure the visibility of the logo.

 The M symbol should be used only in scenarios where the full name of the organisation will appear next to each use (e.g., social media profiles).
-The background should be Malala navy, and the colours of the symbol should not be modified as they use special variations of the color palette for legibility.
+The background should be Malala navy, and the colours of the symbol should not be modified as they use special variations of the colour palette for legibility.

 Icons are used as accents throughout the Malala Fund brand.
-They reflect the individuality of the girls Malala Fund serves.

 Colour icons should be used sparingly.
 Their usage is only permissible when the icon appears alone.
 These icons are more appropriate for collateral, such as buttons, t-shirts or other cases where the icon is a primary visual element that stands alone.
 These should not be used over an image or in layout designs with multiple icons.